gearglow/ReptiliaWithATwist/The List - Notes.md

 - "Look!
 Up in the sky!"
 "It's a bird!"
 "It's a plane!"
 Colin Creevey yelled.
 "It's Beauxbatons!"

 - Dealing with Dragons: Hermione & Luna help Elysia carve out a full-sensory illusion runic schema, remote-triggered by an aetheric rune, which puts on a show and distracts the dragon.
-Meanwhile, Elysia uses a tunneling spell to circle under the arena, pop out next to the golden egg, snag it, and escape.
+Meanwhile, Elysia uses {a tunneling spell | fumation | lightning leap} to circle under the arena, pop out next to the golden egg, snag it, and escape.
 She dispels the illusion at the exit, takes a bow, and saunters off.

 - CAST: Computer-Aided Spellcrafting and Thaumaturgy.
 Useful for virtual prototyping of spells and schema.
 (This needs to be in Elysiad, too.)